f4exb/sdrangel-docker/readme.md

   - with `systemctl` do: `sudo systemctl restart docker`
   - with `service` do: `sudo service docker restart`

+You can also remove dangling items in cache with the command: `docker builder prune`

 <h2>Docker images</h2>

 <h3>FFTWisdom section</h3>